Publication in Polish.

 Wolff extends his perspective beyond textual analysis – he goes to battlefields, shows the effects of the wars that swept through Europe a hundred years earlier and later.
 Wolff shows that the constructs of various “Europes” brought very specific political consequences influencing the greatest conflicts of the 20th century.

 “Wynalezienie Europy Wschodniej.
 Mapa cywilizacji w dobie Oświecenia”is the first Polish edition of Larry Wolff’s now classic publication.

 Larry Wolff – professor at the New York University, director of the Remarque Institute, member of the American Academy of Arts and Sciences.
 Awarded with Fulbright, American Council of Learned Societies and Guggenheim fellowships.
 Regarded as one of the most important Western researchers of Central and Eastern Europe – next to Norman Davies, Tony Judt, Timothy Garton Ash.
-He is the author of “The Idea of Galicia”, which will be published this year by the ICC Publishing House.
+He is the author of “The Idea of Galicia”, which was published in 2021 by the ICC Publishing House.

 Seventeenth volume in THE CENTRAL EUROPEAN LIBRARY series edited by Jacek Purchla.